Published by Christina Riley. Last Updated on February 25, 2024.

 We love strolling along Elm St and elsewhere downtown, the awesome restaurant scene, and so many more things to do (especially with kids!).
 We also love visiting Gate City for the Greensboro Science Center and the Children’s Museum if we’ve brought our little one along!

 From Greensboro’s center, you can bounce around the outdoor spots like Triad Park and Guilford Courthouse National Military Park.
-The fun town of High Point also awaits nearby and on the other side toward Raleigh, you’ll find Red Oak Brewery in Whitsett.
+That latter National Parks site is one of our absolutely favorite outdoor spaces.

 The High Country

-There are even more spots to explore in the heart of the High Country, beyond those two all-stars.
+There are even more spots to explore in the heart of the High Country, easily a day trip from those two all-stars.
 Banner Elk and West Jefferson are two of our favorites, but we also can’t leave out the amazing Burnsville, surrounded by those epic Black Mountains.

-Highlands sits in the heart of Western NC and a lovely small town in Macon County.
+Highlands sits in the heart of Western NC and a lovely mountain town in Macon County.

 Aside from a quaint and cozy downtown, you’ll find some of our favorite waterfalls in North Carolina here!
 Two of the bigger names include Dry Falls and the roadside Bridal Veil Falls, not to be confused with the one inside DuPont State Recreational Forest.